-- Other people (particularly peers) will talk to your child about drugs, so it is important to learn what your child knows and clear up any misconceptions.
+- Other people (particularly peers) will talk to your child about drugs, so it is important to learn what your child knows, encourage them to ask questions, and clear up any misconceptions.

 - Your child will form attitudes about drug use from what they see at home, among their friends and in the media.

-It is important for adults to clearly explain to children what drugs are, their functions and which drugs are harmful or illegal.
+It is important for adults to clearly explain to children what drugs are, their functions and potential harms.

-You can start talking to your children about drugs from when they are in primary school (the , but respond to your child's cues - they may need to talk sooner than this).
-Talking to children about drugs will help to equip them with the information and skills to think critically when they are first confronted with alcohol and drug use.
+You can start talking to your children about drugs from an early age.
+And below we offer some age-appropriate tips to start these conversations.
+Talking to children about drugs in an age-appropriate way will help equip them with the information and skills to think critically about alcohol and drug use.

 Getting ready to talk to your child about drugs

-When preparing what you will discuss with your child, consider the questions that they might have.
+When preparing what you will discuss with your child, consider the questions they might have.

 - not drink driving